thiank/Projects-with-Ning/README.md

 <br />Because there are no better alternatives. p.s. but it don't have to be.
 We are the purveyors of dis light, the deus ex machina of your statistical nonchalance.
 <br />/end rant

-ANYWAY, **results, results, results**.
-<br />You can see on the Results + Blue-And-Yellow figure that we have generated two sets of data (datasets A and B) and t-tested them.
-<br />You can also see that assuming equal variance and non-equal variance changes the statistical significance of the difference between the datasets A and B. #told-you-so #assumptions-matter